hiveot/hivekit/README.md

 Integration with 3rd party IoT protocols is supported through the use of IoT plugins.
 These plugins translate between the WoT protocol and 3rd party IoT protocols, interacting using properties, events and actions.

-HiveHub uses HiveFlow as its runtime and adds a digital twin model, service launcher, history, dashboard, and other features such as bridging in a single package.
+hub uses HiveFlow as its runtime and adds a digital twin model, service launcher, history, dashboard, and other features such as bridging in a single package.